pdarragh/swift-parsing-with-zippers/docs/abstracts/Grammars.md

 A new `Grammar` is initialized from a dictionary mapping non-terminal production names to `AbstractGrammar` production descriptions.
-This can either be done manually, by calling `Grammar.init(fromAbstractProductions:)`, or it can be done more conveniently by using a dictionary literal.
+This can either be done manually, by calling `Grammar.init(fromAbstractProductions:withStartSymbol:)`, or it can be done more conveniently by using a dictionary literal (which invokes `Grammar.init(dictionaryLiteral:)`).

 Consider the following BNF grammar description of a simple arithmetic language: